 1) Code for Fire Protection Design of Buildings GB 50016-2014 (2018 Version)

-9.3.12 For the vertical exhaust ducts in the bathrooms, toilets and kitchens in the public buildings, anti-backflow measures should be taken and the fire valve with nominal operating temperature of 70°C should be set on the branch pipe.
+9.3.12 For the vertical exhaust ducts in the bathrooms, toilets and kitchens in the public buildings, anti-backflow measures shall be taken and the fire valve with nominal operating temperature of 70°C shall be set on the branch pipe.

-The smoke exhaust pipes of the kitchens in the public buildings should be set according to the fire compartments.
-And the fire valve with nominal operating temperature of 150°C should be set on the branch pipe in connection with the vertical exhaust ducts.
+The smoke exhaust pipes of the kitchens in the public buildings shall be set according to the fire compartments.
+And the fire valve with nominal operating temperature of 150°C shall be set on the branch pipe in connection with the vertical exhaust ducts.

 2) Technical Standards for Building Smoke Control and Exhaust Systems GB 51251-2017